slackapi/node-slack-sdk/docs/_pages/web_client.md

  * }
  */
 web.on('token_refreshed', (event) => {
-  // It's recommended you encrypt and store your new access token in a database to access it later slackAuthorizations[event.team_id] = { access_token: event.access_token, expires_in: event.expires_in };
+  // It's recommended you store your new access token in a database to access it later setAuthorization(event);
-  // Save active team ID
-  teamId = event.team_id;

   console.log(`Access token expires in ${event.expires_in}`);
 });